webkeydev/webkey-headless-control/README.md

 ### Request the connection status from the Webkey service.
 The Webkey service send respons with pending intent.
 You must implement an intent receiver.
-The pending intent key in the broadcast inntent is the **receiver**.
+The pending intent key in the broadcast intent is the **receiver**.

 If no intent is coming the Webkey service is inactive so the connection is offline.
 ```java